This is my parents' home cooking for Chinese Steamed Duck legs with dried mandarin peels flavor. Scroll down to watch the video.

 2, 取出鸭腿用清水稍冲去表面浮液,用老抽涂抹于表面,放盘中放少许陈皮(可干橘皮代) 和其他自己喜欢的调味料.(胡淑粉、酱)

 • Once marinated, take the duck legs out from the container.
 Wash the surface to remove the stuff used for marinating.
-Spread the dark soy sauce evenly on the surface.
-The dark soy sauce is used to add color to the skin. (sorry about the image was bit shaky).
+If want to add color to the skin, spread the dark soy sauce evenly on the surface.

 • Place the one or two Chenpi in the plate and put duck on top of Chenpi.
 If you don’t have Chenpi, you may use the dried tangerine (mandarin) peels.
+Alternatively, if you watch the video, my mum put some leek under the duck.
 You may also add the flavor you prefer to this dish, such as peppers or other sauce you like.

 • My parents used the pressure cooker to make this dish.
 They also use the pressure cooker to boil a soup underneath.
 As you can see the soup is made with kelp, lotus seeds, white wood ears and goji berries.
 For them, using pressure cooker is a very effective way to make two dishes at the same time.